Plumsail/forms-docs/source/javascript/manager.rst

     *   -   **spRendered()**
         -   Occurs after mounting the vue-component to DOM.

             **Best place to run your JavaScript** since all elements are already built and rendered.

+            It's also here that fields with *ready* event should be executed inside.

             **vue** passed as an argument to the function is a Vue instance of the form.